PredixDev/predix-fast-token/README.md

 Node module to verify UAA tokens used when protecting REST endpoints

 ## Intro
 Security is important, but having to make a POST call to UAA with every request to verify a token adds latency.
-Predix-fast-token redeuces the number of network calls and is ~200+ times faster.
+Predix-fast-token reduces the number of network calls and is ~200+ times faster.
 We ran a test of 100,000 predix-fast-token calls and it came out to <1 ms. Don't trust us though, try youself and see what improvements you can get compared to your current method.

 ## Installation
 Install via npm